Reflections – #ArtsEd Tools

-- Tell us on Facebook, Twitter and Instagram how you plan to celebrate arts learning and kick-off #PTAReflections in your school-community.
+- Share on Facebook, Twitter and Instagram how you kick-off #PTAReflections in your school-community.

 - Showcase students and their artwork.
 Visit National PTA's Reflections gallery for inspiration.

-- Share PTA's arts education position statement, benefits of arts education and and how the Reflections program links to learning.
+- Share PTA's arts education position statement, benefits of arts education and how the Reflections program links to learning.

 - Sign up for the PTA Takes Action Network to recieve alerts on public policy issues important to PTA.